By definition, a project is a temporary endeavor used to create a unique deliverable.

 This is both a positive and a negative.

-If you’re part of a big company and want to implement a project management solution for everyone — not just the devs, but sales, HR, customer support, and so on — then Jira shouldn’t be your top pick.
-Because it’s very powerful, it’s also very easy to break if you don’t know what you’re doing.
+If you’re part of a big company and want to implement a project management solution for everyone across all departments — then Jira shouldn’t be your top pick.

 In short, Jira’s developer-first philosophy leaves a lot to be desired for other teams.
-And, the company that made Jira — Atlassian — knows this, or they wouldn’t have acquired Trello and continued support to cater to non-developers.
+And, the company that made Jira — Atlassian — knows this, or they wouldn’t have acquired Trello in 2017 and continued support to cater to non-developers.

 Jira, on the other hand, supports both Kanban and Scrum workflows.

+Trello is one of the most popular and well-established Kanban board-oriented PM tools out there.
 To put things in perspective, both HacknPlan and Codecks market themselves as Trello for game developers.

 One of Trello’s most unique features for game development is the ability to make certain boards publicly available for viewing.